wahasa/Fedora/README.md

 </details>

 Note :</br>
-If any "Upgrade Failed to Unpacking Filesystem", just ignore it.
+If any "Upgrade Failed to Unpacking Filesystem-3.xx-x.fcx", just ignore it.

 * Start Fedora
 ```